 Side Note: The Quabbin Resevoir is a man-made body of water located in Central Massachusetts.
 This reservoir was created in 1938 by damming the Swift River and flooding four towns: Dana, Enfield, Greenwich, and Prescott.
 The Quabbin Reservoir is the largest inland body of water in Massachusetts, and was built between 1930 and 1939.
 Today, along with the Wachusett Reservoir, it is the primary water supply for Boston, some 65 miles to the east as well as 40 other communities in Greater Boston.
 It also supplies water to three towns west of the reservoir and acts as backup supply for three others.
 By 1989, it supplied water for 2.5 million people, which was about 40% of the state’s population at the time.
 It has an aggregate capacity of 412 billion US gallons and an area of 38.6 square miles.

-They have some nice pull offs to sit and take in the sights for a bit and to stretch your legs.
+There are some nice pull offs to sit and take in the sights for a bit and to stretch your legs.
 The Observation Tower is also a cool spot to stop at.
-When we come out of the Quabbin Reservoir we will be taking a Right back onto Rt.
-9 W. 4miles down the road we will take a Right on Rt 202 N.
+When we come out of the Quabbin Reservoir we will be taking a right back onto Rt.
+9 W. 4miles down the road we will take a right on Rt 202 N.

 Riders Note: Stay within the speed limit on this road the police like to wait for people (speed traps) as this is a nice open road, I know I catch myself picking-up the pace a bit on this leg of the run.

-20miles or so on Rt 202 N we will be taking a Right on Rt 122 E. This is a nice road running on the back side of the reservoir and will be taking us to the Stone Cow in Barre.
-In about 7.9miles 122 merges with Rt.
-32 S in 6.2miles the Stone Cow will be on your Left (we will be stopping for lunch here today – very good BBQ – Yum).
+20 miles or so, on Rt 202 N, we will be taking a right on Rt 122 E. This is a nice road running on the back side of the reservoir and it will be taking us to the Stone Cow in Barre.

 Stay on Rt.
 62 E for 17miles to the intersection of Rt.
-16 E/140 S. Take a Right on 140 S this will take us back to Dunkin in Milfford (31miles).
+16 E/140 S. Take a right on 140 S. This will take us back to Dunkin in Milford 31miles.